codershubinc/Blitz-app/APP_DOCUMENTATION.md

 - Create new composables in `composables.kt`.
 - Modify `WebSocketManager.kt` to send/receive new messages.

-This documentation should give you a solid starting point for understanding and modifying the BlitzApp.
+This documentation should give you a solid starting point for understanding and modifying the Quazaar.
 If you have any more questions, feel free to ask!